formes20/llvm2cryptoline/README.md

-Assume that SRC_ROOT is the top-level directory of the llvm2cryptoline source code, LLVM_INSTALL_DIR is the directory where you installed your LLVM (i.e. INSTALL_DIR in the previous part).
+Assume that SRC_ROOT is the top-level directory of the llvm2cryptoline source code, LLVM_INSTALL_DIR is the directory where you installed your LLVM (i.e. INSTALL_DIR in the previous part), and your ANTLR4 tool in the directory ANTLR_DIR.

 1. cd SRC_ROOT